vpereira/rsyslogd-mongo/README.md

-plugin to use MongoDB as backend.
+# plugin to use MongoDB as backend.

+## Status: unmaintained: code was already pushed upstream.

 tested in ubuntu 10.04 and ubuntu 10.10